Estimated cost of attendance for the full year 2017-2018

 |Out of State||$20,566||$14,458*||$35,024|

 For more information about the cost of attendance including a breakdown of tuition and fees, or to review payment plan options, please visit the Office of Student Accounts web page.

-Montclair State University offers many options to help you finance your education, including payment plans and financial aid packages; more than 70% of Montclair State students receive some form of financial aid.
+Montclair State University offers many options to help you finance your education, including payment plans and financial aid packages; more 78% of Montclair State students receive some form of financial aid.

 To contact someone in the Office of Financial Aid or learn more about the process, please visit the Office of Financial Aid website.

 Available to first-time, full-time freshmen only.
 To receive full consideration for a Merit Scholarship award, your admissions application must be complete by January 15, 2018.